Contis General Terms of Service

 You can apply via our website www.plutus.it or download our iOS or Android Plutus Mobile App via Google Play Store or Apple App Store.

-Before we can open an account for you and issue you a card, we require you to identify yourself by submitting government issued documents of your identity and residential address; we also need to carry out some compliance checks electronically.
+Before we can open an account for you and issue you a card, we will require evidence of your identity and we may require evidence of your residential address.
+You may need to provide us with documents such as passport, driving licence, national identity documents, utility bills, bank statements or other documents to confirm your identity.
+We will also need to carry out some compliance checks electronically.

 5. How do I get started?